-“It’s a horrible, horrible document that they were unwilling to negotiate because they frankly just didn’t want him working here, and they’re trying to get away with that,” McFerran said of the contractual agreement that the university insisted Peterson sign in order to be reinstated.
+“It’s a horrible, horrible document that they were unwilling to negotiate because they frankly just didn’t want him working here, and they’re trying to get away with that,” McFerran said of the contractual agreement the university insisted Peterson sign in order to be reinstated.

 The five-page “Last Chance Agreement” lists 28 conditions of re-employment that would have restricted his movements and speech on campus and mandated he no longer teach in his specialized field.

-In a statement to St. George News Monday, the university said the agreement was based on specific policy violations that occurred during Peterson’s employment.
+In a statement to St. George News on Monday, the university said the agreement was based on specific policy violations that occurred during Peterson’s employment.

 “Dr. Peterson has rejected the agreement and thereby resigned his position,” the university’s statement reads.